-Celestial motifs of star burst and the sun were extremely fashionable during the decade.
+Celestial motifs of starburst and the sun were extremely fashionable during the decade.
 A theme in which these sparkling accessories fit into with ease and made popular by the designs of Coco Chanel.
-As pearls, another favorite of Chanel, were given new life as well.
-No longer seen simply as a bead to be strung into a necklace, pearls were used to embellish brooches, bracelets and headdresses as seen in the hair comb above.
+As pearls, another favorite of Chanel was given new life as well.
+No longer seen simply as a bead to be strung into a necklace, pearls were used to embellish brooches, bracelets, and headdresses as seen in the hair comb above.

 1930s Costume Jewelry Brooches, Clips, and Pins